adingbatponder/risc-v_assembly_1/README.md

   <font color="#729FCF"><b>Distro:</b></font> Fedora release 33 (Rawhide)
 </pre>

-gcc was already installed in the operating syste, which was provided by the manufacturer/supplier on a flash drive
+gcc was already installed in the operating syste, which was provided by the manufacturer/supplier of SBC the on a flash drive

 to compile